Judge to decide if Nazi 'troll storm' is protected speech - Philly

 MISSOULA, Mont.
-(AP) - Attorneys for a neo-Nazi website publisher and a Montana woman will ask a judge Tuesday to decide whether the white nationalist had a First Amendment right to unleash a "troll storm" of anti-Semitic messages and threats against the woman's family.
+(AP) - Attorneys for a neo-Nazi website publisher and a Montana woman asked a judge Tuesday to decide whether the white nationalist had a First Amendment right to unleash a "troll storm" of anti-Semitic messages and threats against the woman's family.

-U.S. Magistrate Judge Jeremiah Lynch was scheduled to hear arguments in Missoula on whether to dismiss a lawsuit by Tanya Gersh, a real-estate agent from the mountain resort community of Whitefish, against The Daily Stormer publisher Andrew Anglin.
+U.S. Magistrate Judge Jeremiah Lynch heard arguments in Missoula on whether to dismiss a lawsuit by Tanya Gersh, a real-estate agent from the mountain resort community of Whitefish, against The Daily Stormer publisher Andrew Anglin.

+Lynch didn't indicate how soon he would rule, Marc Randazza said, one of Anglin's attorneys.

 But the judge wanted to hear from attorneys on both sides in the courtroom before he ruled on another key argument in Anglin's motion to dismiss - that the neo-Nazi publisher was engaged in political speech protected under the First Amendment.

-Gersh sued Anglin last year after he published a post in 2016 calling for an "old fashioned troll storm" and posted the personal information of Gersh and others whom Anglin accused of "extorting" the mother of white nationalist Richard Spencer.
+Gersh sued Anglin last year after he published a post in 2016 calling for an "old fashioned troll storm" with the personal information of Gersh and others whom Anglin accused of "extorting" the mother of white nationalist Richard Spencer.

-Gersh said she agreed to help Spencer's mother sell property she owns in Whitefish.
-Sherry Spencer accused Gersh of threatening and harassing her into agreeing to sell the property.
+Gersh said she agreed to help Spencer's mother, Sherry, sell property she owns in Whitefish.
+She accused Gersh of threatening and harassing her into agreeing to sell the property.

 Gersh said in her lawsuit that her family received hundreds of harassing messages from Anglin's followers, including one that was just a recording of gun shots.
 Another message for her 12-year-old son told him to look inside an oven for a free video game console, a reference to a method that Nazis used to kill Jews during the Holocaust.